Top Customer Complaints About Payment Forms

 This is a general complaint that applies to a lot of situations.
 Basically, customers aren’t likely to complete the payment process if they have a question about the price of their product, the shipping, or some other variable.
 It’s your job to make them comfortable by answering all of their questions long before check out.

-It’s one thing to prompt your customers with one or two upsell products or services during the checkout process.
-But it’s not smart to force your customers to click or scroll through a dozen offers before they can buy the thing they really want.
+It’s one thing to prompt your customers with one or two upgraded products or services during the checkout process.
+But, it’s not smart to force your customers to click or scroll through a dozen offers before they can buy the thing they originally wanted.

 If you put too many upsell offers in front of your customers, not only do you extend the checkout process (which is detrimental to your conversions), you also make the customer or client concerned that you only see them as a wallet.

 Choose and display one or two upsell offers that are the most valuable to your client.
-Don’t ask them to turn a $100 purchase into a $500 purchase, to buy a completely unrelated product/service, or to suddenly commit to a long subscription plan.
+Don’t ask them to turn a $100 purchase into a $500 purchase, to buy a completely unrelated product or service, or to suddenly commit to a long-term subscription plan.

 Sometimes your customers will input bad information into your payment form.
 For instance, they might submit a credit card number with too few digits, or an expiration date or email address in the incorrect format.